hachiki52/DE1-Projekt-Clock/README.md

 Write descriptive text and put simulation screenshots of components you created during the project.

 ## References
-We have used the materials from the Tomas-Fryza's github as a tools https://github.com/tomas-fryza/vhdl-labs/commits?author=tomas-fryza
+We have used the materials (like clk_en, bin2seg and debounce) from the Tomas-Fryza's github as a tools https://github.com/tomas-fryza/vhdl-labs/commits?author=tomas-fryza